aws/amazon-neptune-jdbc-driver/.github/ISSUE_TEMPLATE/bug_template.md

 <!--
     If being used outside of a BI Tool, fill in:
     1. What vesion of the JDBC Driver are you using?
-    2. What language variant are you using (sparql, gremlin, opencypher, sql)?
+    2. What language variant are you using (SPARQL, Gremlin, openCypher, SQL)?
     3. What database are you connecting to (Amazon Neptune, Neo4J, etc)?
     4. What engine version of the database are you using?
     5. What Java version are you using?